To sign up your student to ride the bus please register at the link below. You will need to click on the green link that says Create an account.

 Student(s) wishing to ride home with friends will not be allowed at this time.
 Due to the capacity of our buses, we can not accommodate unplanned riders.

 Student(s) grade 3 and below are required to have an adult or older sibling present for the bus to release their child.

 What factors are involved in establishing where the school bus stops?

-There are many factors which should be taken into consideration when school administrators establish the placement of school bus stops.
-The basic legal factors are spelled out in MCL 257.1855, but the primary concern is visibility of the bus to other traffic and the consideration of stopping distances necessary for other motor vehicles in order to accomplish safe loading and unloading of the children.
-In general, a school bus is required to be visible for 400’ to approaching traffic.
+There are many factors that should be taken into consideration when school administrators establish the placement of school bus stops.
+The basic legal factors are spelled out in MCL 257.1855, but the primary concern is the visibility of the bus to other traffic and the consideration of stopping distances necessary for other motor vehicles in order to accomplish safe loading and unloading of the children.
+In general, a school bus is required to be visible for 400’ to approach traffic.
 State law requires 200’ between bus stops.

 What about the safety of my child getting to and from the bus stop?

 There are no sidewalks where we live and it's not very safe walking on the busy road we live on.